smartcontractkit/chainlink/contracts/FOUNDRY_GUIDE.md

 # Foundry Guide

+We lock Foundry to a specific version in the `GNUmakefile`.
+To ensure you have the correct local version run `make foundry`.
+When you see formatting or gas differences between local and CI, it often means there is a version mismatch.
+We use a locked version to avoid formatting or gas changes that suddenly pop up in CI when breaking changes are pushed to the nightly Foundry feed.

 ## How to start a new Foundry project

 There are several files to modify when starting a new Solidity project.